hyperspy/hyperspy/doc/user_guide/signal/generic_tools.rst

 Squeezing
 ^^^^^^^^^

-The :py:meth:`~.api.signals.BaseSignal.squeeze` method removes any zero-dimensional axes, i.e. axes of ``size=1``, and the attributed data dimensions from a signal.
+The :meth:`~.api.signals.BaseSignal.squeeze` method removes any zero-dimensional axes, i.e. axes of ``size=1``, and the attributed data dimensions from a signal.
 The method returns a reduced copy of the signal and does not operate in place.